rashmirrajashekara/docs/quick-start-guides/Foundational & Workload Security - Containerization.md

       * Only for Ubuntu, install the following packages

         ```shell
-        apt install -y modprobe msr
+        $ modprobe
+        $ msr
         ```
   * Container Confidentiality with CRIO runtime
     * Copy `platform-dependencies` and `container-runtime` directory to each of the `TXT/SUEFI` enabled physical servers

     * Run the `install-ta-prereqs.sh` script on the physical servers from `platform-dependencies`

     * Run the `install-prereqs-crio.sh` script on the physical servers from `container-runtime`

     * Reboot the server

     * Only for Ubuntu, install the following packages

         ```shell
         apt install -y modprobe msr
         ```